torkleyy/egui_field_editor/README.md

 [![unsafe forbidden](https://img.shields.io/badge/unsafe-forbidden-success.svg)](https://github.com/rust-secure-code/safety-dance/)
 [![MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/ultrasuperpingu/egui_field_editor/blob/main/LICENSE.md)

 This crate is is a fork of [egui_inspector](https://github.com/Meisterlama/egui_inspect).
-It intendes to provide some rust helper macros to automatically generate boilerplate code to inspect structures or enums.
+It intends to provide some rust helper macros to automatically generate boilerplate code to inspect structures or enums.

 Its goals are:
 - to provide as much compile-time generated code as possible, avoiding conditional branches at runtime